julianvazq/traffic-camera-finder/README.md

 - Safari
 - Opera

-**Caveat**: even though Edge support Flexbox, it does not support the property "justify-content", causing the layout to not look as intended.
+**Caveat**: even though Edge supports Flexbox, it does not support the property "justify-content", causing the layout to not look as intended.

 ## Developer Manual